Emmanuel Rivera Player Props: Diamondbacks vs. Giants

 Giants Pitching Rankings

-- The Giants have a 3.94 team ERA that ranks 10th across all MLB pitching staffs.
+- The Giants have a 3.93 team ERA that ranks ninth among all MLB pitching staffs.

-- Giants pitchers combine to allow 111 home runs (one per game), the third-fewest in baseball.
+- Giants pitchers combine to surrender 114 home runs (1.1 per game), the fourth-fewest in the league.

-- The right-hander last appeared on Wednesday against the Oakland Athletics, when he threw six scoreless innings while giving up three hits.
+- The right-hander's last appearance came on Saturday against the Boston Red Sox, when he threw 7 1/3 innings, surrendering three earned runs while allowing six hits.

-- The 35-year-old has an ERA of 2.97, with 8.5 strikeouts per nine innings, in 19 games this season.
-Opponents have a .274 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.